How To Stop Shaving Rash On the Face For Good?

 In general men experience this type of skin irritation on the face, but more so around the lower neck.
 With ladies this can also happen under the arms, and around the bikini line.
 That is even more annoying than a face or neck rash and can be really uncomfortable.

-The bottom line though for most men, is that when shaving a sensitive area, then anything that causes friction, will inevitable result in some type of redness, razor bumps or a shaving rash.
+The bottom line though for most men, is that when shaving a sensitive area, then anything that causes friction, will inevitably result in some type of redness, razor bumps or a shaving rash.

 Prevention of Shaving Rashes Caused by Shaving